British Rail Class 33: Background

 The Electrification Committee met in February 1961.
 Delivery of the first of the second batch of locomotives was due to start on 24 February and be complete by 7 July.
 The third batch was due to be delivered between 8 December and 23 February 1962 and the fourth batch by the end of June 1962.
 The final locomotive of the first batch, D6544, was delivered fourteen months later than the original delivery date.
 Delivery of the first of the second batch of locomotives was on 7 March.
 The committee met again in April.
 Although delivery of the second batch of locomotives was still on schedule for 7 July, by the time at Phase 2 of the electrification scheme was put into operation in June, there would be a shortfall of fifteen locomotives against the number required.
 When the committee met in May, delivery of the last of the second batch of locomotives had been put back to 15 July.
 The third batch would not start to be delivered until 23 February 1962, with completion by 31 March.
 The fourth batch was scheduled to be delivered between 23 January and 31 March 1962.
 The committee met again in July.
 Completion of the second batch of locomotives had been pushed back to 29 July.
 Start of deliveries of the third and fourth batches had been delayed, but final deliver dates remained the same.
 The Electrification Committee met for the final time on 14 September.
 Delivery of the fourth batch had started; 69 locomotives had been delivered up to that date.
 As Phase 2 of the electrification scheme had been implemented, the Southern Region set up the Traction Committee, which met for the first time on 15 December.
 Eighty-one of the 85 Restriction 4 locomotives had been delivered, but the final locomotive was not now due for delivery until 12 January 1962.
 Delivery of the locomotives for the Hastings line was due to start a week later, and be complete by 6 April 1962.
-At that meeting discussion took place in respect of the annual milage the fleet would accrue.
+At that meeting discussion took place in respect of the annual mileage the fleet would accrue.
 The original estimate of 2375624 mi had been revised upwards to 3943414 mi but had then been revised down to 2465000 mi due to the introduction of electric multiple units for most passenger trains and changes in freight requirements.
 This meant that only 70 locomotives would be needed, leaving 28 surplus to requirements.
 Reallocation of the surplus locomotives was discussed.
 BTC approval was needed for reallocation, although the BTC had the power to order the locomotives to be reallocated.
 They could have challenged the Southern Region as to why the order had not been amended.
 By this time, two locomotives had been transferred to the Eastern Region to work cement trains between Cliffe, Kent and Uddingston, Lanarkshire.